-This Strawberry Oatmeal Bake is the perfect make-ahead breakfast.
-Made with simple ingredients, these oatmeal bars are Vegan, Gluten-Free and refined sugar-free.
+This Strawberry Oatmeal Bake is the perfect healthy make-ahead breakfast.
+Made with simple ingredients, these oatmeal bars are Vegan, Gluten-Free, and refined sugar-free.

 Juicy strawberry and sweet banana paired with a hint of vanilla, these baked oatmeal bars the best way to celebrate strawberry season.

 Besides overnight oats, baked oatmeal bars are my favorite breakfast to prepare for the week.
 There are so many ways you can make them, depending on the seasonal flavors, your mood, whatever you have left in the fridge.

 This Strawberry oatmeal bake recipe is perfect for Meal Prep.

 You only need to cook once on the weekend, then you will have this filling and nutritious breakfast all week long.

 All you need to do is to pop a square of oatmeal bars in the microwave.
 Then serve it with your favorite toppings: